CMPUT301F16T11/a2b/README.md

 		- When app is in offline mode, instructions are created and and put on a command stack that is to be executed when connectivity has been regained.
 This updates updates the info on the server.
+		-RiderNotificationService and DriverNotificaton system utilize the Android notification builder

 	Templepate pattern
 		- App takes advantage of the hooks provided by Activity class